JASIM16027/Kubernetes-notes/Kubernetes Namespace Overview.md

 ### Create Components in Namespaces

-When creating resources such as Pods, Services, Deployments, etc., you can specify the namespace in the YAML configuration:
+When creating resources such as Pods, Services, Deployments, etc., we can specify the namespace in the YAML configuration:

 ```yaml
 apiVersion: v1